 What types of patients does a neurologist treat?

-As a board-certified neurologist (American Board of Psychiatry and Neurology), Dr. Barratt has expertise in treating patients with the following conditions of the nervous system:
+As a board-certified neurologist, Dr. Barratt has expertise in treating patients with the following conditions of the nervous system:

 • Stroke